seygorin/web-dev-interview-QA/README.md

 ## Project Structure

-- `pages/`: Contains the main pages of the application
+- `app/`: Contains the main pages of the application
 - `public/interview-data/`: Directory for storing .md files with interview data
-- `app/components/`: React components
+- `src/components/`: React components
-- `app/lib/`: Helper functions, including API for working with interview data
+- `src/lib/`: Helper functions, including API for working with interview data
+- `src/context`: App theme context

 ## Adding a New Interview

-To add a new interview, create a new .md file in the `public/interview-data/` directory with the following structure:
+To add a new interview, create a new .md and add categroies in `categories.ts` file in the `public/interview-data/` directory with the following structure:

 ```markdown
 ---